fabrician/simple-docker-enabler/README.md

 except if an entry is also marked DEFAULT whereby a single value can apply across all image list entries.
 If an entry in multiple values list is empty it can be marked with just a comma.
 If a single value is specified, no comma is needed.

+There is a special runtime variable, DOCKER_HOST_IP, which is automatically defined by this enabler.
+In AWS VPC, if the AWS instance has multiple secondary IP addresses associated with the primary network interface, then this enabler assigns the secondary IP corresponding to the Silver Fabric engine instance number to the DOCKER_HOST_IP variable.

 `Values within an entry are NOT separated with commas`.

 ### Runtime Variable List: